(US$187 / €189 / £162)

 Good to know

-The glacier can sometimes be unsafe or inaccessible due to weather or conditions at the glacier.
-This can often be as a result of high levels of rainfall, strong winds or heavy snow.
+The front of the glacier can sometimes be unsafe or inaccessible due to weather or rock fall conditions in the mountain by the glacier.
+This can often be as a result of high levels of rainfall, strong winds and frost-thaw conditions.
 Hidden Iceland consider safety to be our number one priority.
-If we are unable to do the glacier hike then, when possible, we will walk along the glacier valley to the edge of the glacier (if safe).
-We will then continue our tour along the south coast, adding in a couple of our favourite hidden sights.
-These extra stops would not be possible normally.
+Your guide will always only take you to the closest viewpoint of the glacier that is safe to access and where you will be able to get great views and photos of the glacier.

 All tours are charged in Icelandic Krona (ISK).
 Other currencies shown on the website are only indicative and are subject to currency fluctuations.